Roll up your sleeves: Kids’ turn arrives for COVID-19 shots

 Hugs with friends.
 Birthday parties indoors.
 Pillow fights.
-School children who got their first COVID-19 shots Wednesday said these are the pleasures they look forward to as the U.S. enters a game-changing phase in fighting the pandemic.
+School children who got their first COVID-19 shots Wednesday said these are the pleasures they look forward to as the U.S. enters a major new phase in fighting the pandemic.

 Health officials hailed shots for kids aged 5 to 11 as a major breakthrough after more than 18 months of illness, hospitalizations, deaths and disrupted education.